Skip to main content

 Moovit provides free maps and live directions to help you navigate through your city.
 View schedules, routes, timetables, and find out how long does it take to get to Chicago Federal Building in real time.

 Looking for the nearest stop or station to Chicago Federal Building?
-Check out this list of stops closest to your destination: Clark & Harrison (South); Lasalle.
+Check out this list of stops closest to your destination: Clark & Harrison (South); Lasalle; Clark & Van Buren (South).

 Want to see if there’s another route that gets you there at an earlier time?
 Moovit helps you find alternative routes or times.
 Get directions from and directions to Chicago Federal Building easily from the Moovit App or Website.